 When you choose a barbell to add to your home gym, you’ll want one that can last a long time, and handle the stress that often comes with lifting weights.
 The Ohio Barbell checks both of those boxes.
-It’s made of a durable stainless steel (with varying finishes), and is compatible with any squat rack or power rack you may already own.
+It’s made of a durable stainless steel (with varying finishes), and will pair up nicely with any squat rack or power rack you may already own.
 If you’re an avid CrossFitter, training for Olympic lifts, or simply need a barbell you can squat and bench press with, the Rogue Ohio Barbell may be a good option for you.

 - The Ohio comes in a stainless steel option, which has the highest resistance to rust and corrosion.